 Also, these blankets facilitate the release of dopamine and serotonin, thus helping relax the body and brain.
 They’re particularly effective if your child has trouble sleeping or suffering from sensory processing disorders.
 They can offer immediate relief from typical symptoms of stress, such as faster breathing and an increased heart rate.

-If you’ve been looking for weighted blankets for your child or teen, the wide range of Hush kids blankets is a good choice.
+If you’ve been looking for weighted blankets for your child or teen, there are a wide range of options available.
 The blankets come in different weights and sizes and even come with a detachable soft cotton cover.

 It is, however, a good idea to discuss with your child and find out whether they’d be comfortable using a weighted blanket.
 Also, if your child experiences development delay or mobility issues consider whether they’ll be able to move and turn under the weight of the blanket.